dice-roller/rpg-dice-roller/readme.md

 // roll a single notation without saving it to the log var diceRoll = new DiceRoll('2d6-L');

-// export the dice roll
-var exportedData = diceRoll.export(DiceRoller.exportFormats.JSON);
+// export the dice roll as JSON var exportedData = diceRoll.export(DiceRoller.exportFormats.JSON);

 // we can also import data either from a previous export, or built up manually
 // Note that here we're calling `import` on the `DiceRoll` class, not an existing object var importedDiceRoll = DiceRoll.import(exportedData);

+// importing into a DiceRoller is just as easy roller.import(exportedData); // appends roll data to the end of existing roll log

+var roller2 = DiceRoller.import(exportedData); // creates a new DiceRoller and stores the roll data
 ```